 The extreme right has been motivated by anti-Islam and anti-immigrant sentiments, according to the AIVD 2018 annual report.
 Right-wing extremists have sought to promote "white racial purity," and blame politicians for implementing policies that they believe could result in Umvolkung, or the extinction of the white race.
 According to the March 2018 NCTV assessment, there were "no indications in the Netherlands of far-right terrorist structures or groups" and right-wing violence was relatively limited.
 Instances of far-right violence were often perpetrated by individuals or small groups.
-(Sources: AIVD [7], NCTV [19])
+On October 26, 2021, the NCTV announced that several hundred Dutch teenagers could pose a terrorist threat because they have become radicalized by the far-right accelerationist movement.
+Accelerationism is based on the idea that western governments are corrupt and in order to speed up the demise of these governments, white supremacists must sow chaos and incite race wars.
+Although the NCTV does not believe that there are no real signs of a terrorist attack being prepared, the agency has not ruled out a possible attack in the future.
+(Sources: AIVD, NCTV, Dutch News)

 The Anne Frank House classifies right-wing extremist violence as racially or politically motivated attacks or attacks in which the suspect can be reasonably linked to right-wing extremism.
 The Anne Frank House also noted that the offenders may deny having a political motive and so motivations were inferred based on the context of the attacks.
-(Sources: Anne Frank House [31], Anne Frank House [32])
+(Sources: Anne Frank House, Anne Frank House)

-In a 2017 report, the Anne Frank House identified 4,038 anti-Semitic or racist incidents occurring in 2016.
-Anti-Semitic insults and assaults specifically directed against Jewish people as well as vandalism of Jewish locations have decreased in comparison to its former peak in 2014.
+In a 2017 report, the Anne Frank House identified 4,038 antisemitic or racist incidents occurring in 2016.
+Antisemitic insults and assaults specifically directed against Jewish people as well as vandalism of Jewish locations have decreased in comparison to its former peak in 2014.
 On the other hand, untargeted anti-Semitic verbal abuse saw a significant increase (80 percent) from 2015 to 2016.
 Discrimination against Muslims had previously increased in 2015-likely attributed to social tensions caused by Islamist-inspired terrorist attacks and the influx of refugees-but dropped by 22 percent in 2016.
-(Source: Anne Frank House [33])
+(Source: Anne Frank House)

 Nonetheless, the first half of 2016 was characterized by violent and non-violent protests against the arrival and resettlement of refugees.
 For instance, formed in 2014 as an offshoot of the German anti-Islam group Patriotic Europeans Against the Islamisation of the Occident (Pegida), Pegida Netherlands held several anti-Islam protests around the Netherlands, some of which devolved into violent clashes with counter-protesters.
 The group officially maintains a non-violent stance that allows it to continue protesting across the country.
-(Sources: Anne Frank House [33], NL Times [34], NL Times [35], NCTV [36])
+(Sources: Anne Frank House, NL Times, NCTV)

 In November 2015, police arrested six people during an anti-refugee demonstration in the Dutch municipality of Enschede, near the German border.
 The six reportedly performed Nazi salutes and became physically violent.
 Later that month, also near Enschede, 12 pig heads were left on a field designated for an asylum seeker reception center.
 On February 27, 2015, a 33-year-old Dutch man was arrested for throwing a Molotov cocktail at an Enschede mosque with dozens of people inside.
 According to police, the man had terrorist intentions because he wanted to frighten people.
-(Source: Dutch News [37])
+(Source: Dutch News)